spz1st/Getting-and-Cleaning-Data/README.md

 resources referred there:

 <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones">http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones</a>

+## Data Process Procedures

+This file describes the R codes in the R script file <b>run\_analysis.R</b>
+that, when executed, will process the data in the file from the above link and create a tidy data set.
+Please note that no external packages (such as dplyr) are used in the script though some codes might be simplied to some degree if some packages were used.

 When you download and unzip the above data file, a subdirectory named <b>UCI HAR Dataset</b> will be created